Planning your trip down south and researching the best things to do in Dunsborough? Read on for my mini guide to Dunsborough!

 Alternatively, you can also stay in the neighbouring town of Quindalup for more options – Quindalup is no more than a 5-minute drive away from Dunsborough.
 I recommend the ultra-luxe 2-bedroom Caesia Studio or Eucalypt Studio by Melo for couples or families with young children (right in the heart of Dunsborough town centre).

-Another option is the charming Dunsborough Hideaway house, a short 5-minute drive from Dunsborough town in a quiet residential neighborhood, away from the hustle and bustle.
-Elaine’s house is often booked up months in advance, so check availability and book early – especially if you are planning a visit during long weekends and holidays.
+Another option is the charming and modern Dunsborough Hideaway studio, a short 5-minute drive from Dunsborough town in a quiet residential neighborhood, away from the hustle and bustle.
+Elaine’s studio is often booked up months in advance, so check availability and book early – especially if you are planning a visit during long weekends and holidays.

 Best things to do in Dunsborough